 !immediately before the

-BREAKING CHANGE:MAY be ommitted from the footer section, and the commit description SHALL be used to describe the breaking change.
+BREAKING CHANGE:MAY be omitted from the footer section, and the commit description SHALL be used to describe the breaking change.

 - Types other than

-fixMAY be used in your commit messages, e.g., docs: updated ref docs.
+fixMAY be used in your commit messages, e.g., docs: update ref docs.

 - BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used as a token in a footer.